McDowell County Coal Scrip A-L

 Hampton Roads Collieries Co.
 Inc.

 Hampton Roads Collieries Co. first appears in Dun & Bradstreet in 1918, as a branch of Norfolk, Virginia (Mercantile Agency, Sep.
 1918).
 That year, the company constructed 30 homes for miners, a clubhouse, a bathhouse, and a sewage system in Big Sandy (“News Of,” 1918).
-The last mention of the company I can find is from 1926, when they placed a newspaper advertisement looking for 25 miners (“Male Help,” 1926).
+The last mention of the company I can find in newspapers is from 1926, when they placed an advertisement looking for 25 miners (“Male Help,” 1926).
+The last time their company appears in the annual mining report is in 1927, still located in Big Sandy (Lambie, 1927).

 Capels